carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ~~~
 {: .language-groovy }

-We can change the default value of `kmer` to 11 by running the Nextflow script using the command below. *Remember* parameter have two hyphens `--` .
+Remember, we can change the default value of `kmer` to 11 by running the Nextflow script using the command below. **Note:** parameter have two hyphens `--` .

 ~~~
 nextflow run process_script_params.nf --kmer 11